With FSO picked, oil field project off Thailand expected back online next year

 Furthermore, Valeura is targeting an increase in rates to 4,500 bbls/d as a result of a five-well infill drilling programme planned to start in the second quarter of 2023.
 To this end, the company recently chartered the PV Drilling 1 jack-up drilling rig and is now engaged in planning and procurement work relating to its 2023 drilling programme.

-During the third quarter of 2022, the Canadian player completed the underwater survey work on the Wassana field’s mobile offshore production unit (MOPU) and the engineering reports have been submitted to support the re-certification of the facility for continued use.
+During the third quarter of 2022, the Canadian player completed the underwater survey work on the Wassana field’s mobile offshore production unit (MOPU) and the engineering reports were submitted to support the re-certification of the facility for continued use.
 The re-certification of the MOPU Ingenium- amounting to a formal life extension of the facility – is expected once “minor upgrades” are completed later this month.

 FID for another oil field slated by year-end

-Meanwhile, Valeura disclosed that it has made progress on its development plans for the Rossukon oil field and anticipates taking a final investment decision for this project before the end of 2022.
+Meanwhile, Valeura made progress on its development plans for the Rossukon oil field and anticipates taking a final investment decision for this project before the end of 2022.
 While a formal development plan has already been submitted by the previous operator, the Canadian firm’s plan seeks to optimise production start timing and to reduce the upfront capital that is required to commercialise Rossukon’s 4.7 million bbls of 2C resources.

 “Separately, our team has worked swiftly to prepare for growth in 2023, both by chartering a drilling rig to support our Wassana infill drilling campaign starting in late Q2 next year and by progressing our development plans for the Rossukon field, where we are targeting a final investment decision this quarter, leading to initial oil production starting in Q4 2023,” added Guest.